w3c/yml2vocab/README.md

 ### External terms

 The value of the `id` key is, usually, simple reference identifying the class, property, etc., as part of the vocabulary.
 It is also possible to use a [curie](https://www.w3.org/TR/curie/) instead of a simple reference.
 Such terms are considered to be _external_ terms: terms that are formally defined in another vocabulary, and are listed only to increase the readability of the vocabulary specification.
 (Typical cases are schema.org or Dublin Core terms, that are frequently used in combination with other vocabularies.)

-External terms, while they appear in the HTML document generated by the tool, do not bear formal RDF statements in Turtle, JSON-LD, or RDFa; they only appear as information only items in the generated document.
+External terms, while they appear in the HTML document generated by the tool, do not result in formal RDF statements in Turtle, JSON-LD, or RDFa; they only appear as information only items in the generated document.

 The prefix part of the curie _must_ be defined through the `prefix` top level block.

+## Formatting the output

+Some efforts are made to make the output files (HTML, JSON-LD, and Turtle) properly formatted to make them readable.
+A subset of the [`editorconfig`](https://spec.editorconfig.org) facilities are also taken into account.
+Namely, if an `.editorconfig` file is found, the following supported pairs are used (with the default values in parenthesis):

+- `indent_style` (`space`)
+- `insert_final_newline` (`false`)
+- `indent_size` (4)
+- `max_line_length` (0)
+- `end_of_line` (`lf`)

+See the [`.editorconfig`](https://spec.editorconfig.org/#supported-pairs) for further details.

 ## Installation and use

 The script is in TypeScript (version 5.0.2 and beyond) running on top of [`node.js`](https://nodejs.org) (version 21 and beyond).
 It can also run with [`deno`](http://deno.land) (version 2.1 and beyond).

 Beyond the YAML file itself, the script relies on an HTML template file, i.e., a skeleton file in HTML that is completed by the vocabulary entries.
-The
-[example template file on GitHub](https://github.com/w3c/yml2vocab/tree/main/example/template.html) provides a good starting point for a template that also makes use of [respec](https://respec.org).
+The [example template file on GitHub](https://github.com/w3c/yml2vocab/tree/main/example/template.html) provides a good starting point for a template that also makes use of [respec](https://respec.org).
 The script relies on the existing `id` values and section structures to be modified/extended by the script.
 Unused subsections (e.g., when there are no deprecated classes) are removed from the final HTML file.

 ### Installation from npm